-Click here to read the complete profile.
-Thank you, Los Angeles Times and Samantha! – The Langers
+Click here to read the complete article.
+Thank you!

 Yes, the No. 19 pastrami sandwich is an amazing sandwich, but the pure pastrami on house-based rye is simplicity at its best.
 There’s a reason why people make pilgrimages to try this place’s pastrami and even corned beef: there is no better version anywhere in town, and perhaps even in the country.
 Pro tip: Try the No. 54, a blend of both the pastrami and corned beef in one sandwich.
 And don’t skip the rest of the classic Jewish deli menu — it’s all very well executed in one of the best daytime dining rooms in town.

 It’s a tremendous honor and one that we share equally with all our employees and our loyal customers who have made Langer’s possible since June of 1947.
 Thank you, Eater, and thank you, Los Angeles. – The Langers

 Our great thanks to MSN.com for including Langer’s Delicatessen-Restaurant in their new list, “The 101 Most Iconic Restaurant Dishes in America”: